HendersonAlec2212/data_base_construction_ETL/README.md

 # README
 # Project_02_ETL
-Celena Blackwood, Alec Henderson, Amy Philippon and Kris Shaw
+Team members: Celena Blackwood, Alec Henderson, Kris Shaw and Amy Philippon

 # Introduction
-How do gun laws affect gun deaths?
-Group three looked at
+According to Time Magazine there are 325 million people in America and more than 265 million guns.
+31% of households in the US have firearms and 22% of American adults personally own one or more firearms per UC Davis Health.
+In this ETL project multiple sources were combined in a SQL database to perform analysis on gun deaths in America.
+The database contains tables of gun deaths, gun licenses and registrations, registered weapons, and gun laws.

 # Extract
 Extract: indicates the original